COURSE INFORMATION

 Course Description: A basic knowledge of the scope of landscape design in a historical perspective; the concepts of landscape planning, landscape architecture and landscape urbanism; principles and elements of landscape design; the basic landscape concepts; natural and human-made elements; the tools and techniques of landscape design; experiments with traditional and digital design and visualization tools through small scale landscape projects.

-Course Objectives: a) Develop theoretical skills to understand the meanings and fields of application of landscape design. b) Develop graphical skills to represent landscape design at the most appropriate scale and forms of representation. c) Learn how to analyse the context for landscape design and how to learn from case studies. d) Learn how to apply basic principles of landscape design to a selected area within a real urban context.
+Course Objectives: Develop theoretical skills to understand the meanings and fields of application of landscape design. b) Develop graphical skills to represent landscape design at the most appropriate scale and forms of representation. c) Learn how to analyse the context for landscape design and how to learn from case studies. d) Learn how to apply basic principles of landscape design to a selected area within a real urban context.

 BASIC CONCEPTS OF THE COURSE